gogins/csound-webserver-opcodes/README.md

 should form a valid, loadable URI.

 *S_browser_command* - The name of a Web browser that should immediately open the named resource.
-This pfield is optional, and will default to Safari on macOS, Firefox on Linux, and Edge on Windows.
+This parameter is optional, and will default to Safari on macOS, Firefox on Linux, and Edge on Windows.
 The browser name can be continued with browser-specific command-line options, e.g. to resize the browser window.